frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 -f|--framework
 ```

 Adds a package reference only when targeting a specific framework.
-The framework information will be added to the packages.props file.
+The framework information will be added to the Directory.Packages.props file.

 ``` xml
 <ItemGroup Condition="'$(TargetFramework)' == 'net46'">